Robert H. Day (soldier)

 Robert Henry Day (Sep.
 25, 1835, Bridgewater Township, Susquehanna County, Pennsylvania.
 Death: Jan.
-11, 1929, Roanoke City, Virginia) was a noted Union officer, railroad engineer and electrical engineer in Roanoke, Virginia.
+11, 1929, Roanoke City, Virginia) was an officer in the United States military during the American Civil War, railroad engineer and electrical engineer in Roanoke, Virginia.

 Early life

 His parents were Henry and Ann Eliza (Wright) Day, and he was born in Bridgewater Township, Susquehanna County, Pennsylvania.
 His siblings include his eldest sister, Martha M. Day Fordyce, his younger brothers: Isaac W. Day, Charles M. Day, Daniel R. Day, and his youngest sister, Ludora C. Day Smith.
-He married Velona Louise Taylor Day (1841-1921), and their son was Arthur Taylor Day (1874 - 1939).
+He married Velona Louise Taylor Day (1841–1921), and their son was Arthur Taylor Day (1874 - 1939).

 "Robert was apprenticed to the Erie Railroad in 1849 as a machinist for a term of three years.
 In 1852 he was promoted to Fireman and twenty-one months later he became a full-fledged Locomotive Engineer.
 In 1858 Robert resigned from the Erie Railroad and taking Horace Greeley's advice went west in search of work in his chosen field.
 After spending a short time in Texas he migrated to the city of New Orleans where he became connected with the Tallert and Bro's Company, which was headquartered in Richmond, Virginia, building stationary engines for Grist Mills and Cotton Gins."